-M. N. O. Conflict and Scope 99 9 CHA PTER 18: PUBLIC HOUSING NON-SMOKING FACILITY POLICY 1 CHA PTER 19: PROGRAM INTEGRITY ADDENDUM A. Criteria for Investigation of Suspected Abuse and Fraud В. Steps the PHA will take to Prevent Program Abuse and Fraud C. Steps The PHA will take to Detect Program Abuse and Fraud D. The PHA's Handling of Allegations of Possible Abuse and Fraud E. How the PHA will Investigate Allegations of Abuse and Fraud F. G. Placement of Documents, Evidence and Statements Obtained by the PHA Conclusion of the PHA's Investigative Review Ы. Н. Evaluation of the Findings l.
-Action Procedures for Violations Which Have Been Documented J. Code of Conduct PRO A. B. C. PTER 20: REASONABLE ACCOMMODATION POLICY AND CEDURES Fair Housing Policy Reasonable Accommodation Policy Procedure for Processing Requests for Disabilities Reasonable Accommodation ividuals with Disabilities 1 1 ns for CHA A. B. C. PTER 21: PARKING POLICY For Communities with Open Parking: For Communities with Permit Parking.
-For Gated Properties ONLY: 1 1 CHA PTER 22: MARIJUANA POLICY 1 CHA PTER 23: LANGUAGE ACCESS PLAN 1 A. How LEP Persons Are Identified 777 B. Points and Type of Contact with LEP Persons C. Outreach and Language Assistance D. Staff Capacity and Training 1010 10 Ε. Language Access Measures and Services Provided F. Developing Community Resources 14 14 14 GI O SSARY 1 A. Terms Used in Determining Rent В. Glossary of Housing Terms C. Glossary of Terms Used in the Non-Citizens Rule 20
+M. Conflict and Scope

+N. Transfers

+Ο. Domestic Violence 10

+СНА PTER 18: PUBLIC HOUSING NON-SMOKING FACILITY POLICY 1

+CHA PTER 19: PROGRAM INTEGRITY ADDENDUM 1

+Α. Criteria for Investigation of Suspected Abuse and Fraud

+B. Steps the PHA will take to Prevent Program Abuse and Fraud

+C. Steps The PHA will take to Detect Program Abuse and Fraud

+D. The PHA's Handling of Allegations of Possible Abuse and Fraud 4

+E. How the PHA will Investigate Allegations of Abuse and Fraud

+F. Placement of Documents, Evidence and Statements Obtained by the PHA

+G. Conclusion of the PHA's Investigative Review

+Н. Evaluation of the Findings

+l.
+Action Procedures for Violations Which Have Been Documented

+J. Code of Conduct 10

+СПУ PTER 20: REASONABLE ACCOMMODATION POLICY AND

+4

+CEDURES

+A. B. Fair Housing PolicyReasonable Accommodation Policy

+Б. С. Procedure for Processing Requests for Disabilities Reasonable Accommodations for

+viduals with Disabilities .
+4

+CHA PTER 21: PARKING POLICY 1

+Α. For Communities with Open Parking:

+B. For Communities with Permit Parking

+C. For Gated Properties ONLY:

+CHA PTER 22: MARIJUANA POLICY 1

+СНА PTER 23: LANGUAGE ACCESS PLAN 1

+A. How LEP Persons Are Identified

+Д. В. Points and Type of Contact with LEP Persons

+C. Outreach and Language Assistance

+D. Staff Capacity and Training

+E. Language Access Measures and Services Provided 11

+F. Developing Community Resources

+CCADV 4

+SSARY

+Α. Terms Used in Determining Rent

+В. С. Glossary of Housing Terms

+Ο. Ologgaly of 161113 Ogga III alg Indif-Olazgii3 INaig